gizmore/pygdo/DOCS/TESTAMENTUM.md

 # PyGDO Testamentum

+In case of my early death, surely not suicide or vanishing, i gift my property to my closest friends of the challenge scene.

 ### Copyright

 I hereby gift all my PyGDO Projects to the wechall.net admins, in ownership ranking order: